janeijones/ReadMe-Generator/README.md

 <li> Use node.js in terminal to begin the program</li> </ol>

 ## Usage
-<ol> <li> Use the enter button to answer all questions.
-Use arrow keys to select the type of license. </li>
+<ol> <li>Use the enter button to submit typed answers to each question.
+When prompted, use arrow keys to select the type of license. </li>
 <li> View the README.md with the updated sections. </li></ol>

 ## Credits